What Can Our Houston Immigration Attorneys Do for You?

 - Deportation and removal proceedings

 People from foreign countries often need a visa to visit, work, or attend school in the United States.
 Some visas offer a pathway to U.S. citizenship, while others do not.
-If you intend to come to the U.S. to gain citizenship, it’s a good idea to talk to an attorney about what visa is right for you.
+If you intend to come to the U.S. to gain citizenship, it’s a good idea to talk to a Houston immigration attorney about what visa is right for you.
 Entering the United States on the wrong type of visa can prevent you from applying for a green card (and eventually, citizenship); worse, entering on a visa that doesn’t apply to your circumstances and using that visa to fraudulently obtain citizenship can result in removal from the United States with a bar to reentry.

 When you come to the United States, you may be eligible to petition the government for lawful permanent residency.
 When you’re a lawful permanent resident, or LPR, the U.S. government gives you a green card (that’s why LPRs are often called “green card-holders”).
 As a lawful permanent resident with a green card, you’re allowed to live or work anywhere in the country without getting any additional permits.
 You have to meet certain criteria in order to get a green card.
 If the U.S. government gives you a green card to establish your lawful permanent residency in the United States, you can later apply to become a U.S. citizen.

 Immigration judges aren’t perfect, and sometimes they issue decisions that we don’t agree with.
 If an immigration judge has issued an adverse decision in your case, such as denying you a green card or ordering you to be removed from the United States, you may be able to appeal.
-There are a couple of ways you can appeal an immigration decision, so it’s a good idea to talk to an attorney about your options.
+There are a couple of ways you can appeal an immigration decision, so it’s a good idea to talk to a Houston immigration attorney about your options.

 Companies can bring in foreign talent, open a new office in the United States from abroad, or hire temporary workers.
 U.S. immigration law governs the visas that bring alien workers into the U.S., as well as creates requirements that companies and organizations must meet.
 The U.S. Department of Labor has specific guidelines for employers, as well.
-Most employers can benefit from working with a Texas business immigration attorney to ensure compliance with U.S. laws.
+Most employers can benefit from working with a Houston business immigration attorney to ensure compliance with U.S. laws.

 There are several reasons the U.S. government could start removal proceedings against you.
 During removal proceedings, you have the right to legal representation – that means you can hire an attorney to answer your questions, file petitions on your behalf and even argue your case in front of the judge when possible.
 If you’re deported from the United States, you’ll have a bar to reentry placed on your record; that bar can last several years or it could last forever.
 For most people facing removal proceedings, the best course of action is to work with a skilled, knowledgeable immigration attorney who’s on your side.